slokesh25/slokesh25/README.md

 ### 🚀 Job Tracker Web Application

-👉 <a href="https://github.com/slokesh25/job_tracker_project">Click here to view project</a>
+👉 <a href="https://github.com/slokesh25/job_tracker_project" target="_blank">View Project</a>

-💼 Project Details:
+💼 Description:
-- Developed a Job Tracker web application using Python and Django
+A full-stack web application developed using Python and Django to efficiently manage and track job applications.

+🔧 Key Features:
-- Implemented CRUD operations to add, update, delete, and view job applications
+- Implemented complete CRUD functionality for managing job records
-- Designed a responsive UI using HTML and CSS
+- Designed a responsive and user-friendly interface using HTML & CSS
-- Integrated SQL database to store company, role, and application status
+- Integrated SQL database for storing job details such as company, role, and status
-- Implemented job status tracking (Applied, Interview, Offer, Rejected)
+- Enabled job status tracking (Applied, Interview, Offer, Rejected)
-- Used Django models, views, and templates for backend logic
+- Developed backend logic using Django models, views, and templates
-- Built forms with validation for adding and updating applications
+- Implemented form validation for secure and accurate data entry
-- Improved usability for managing multiple job applications
+- Optimized usability for handling multiple job applications

 ---